victormbogu1/Forensic-Examination-Project-Case-Study-Vicos/README.md

 # Forensic-Examination-Project – Case Study: Vicos

-## Digital Forensics Case Investigation
+## Digital Forensics Case Investigation:

 Developments in the modern world have shown how simple it is to acquire all sorts of information through the use of computers.
 Social networking services, for example, have become a fundamental element of people’s lives, connecting individuals, sharing updates globally, and providing useful information.
 Unfortunately, this information can also be exploited for **criminal activity**.